List of schools affected by concrete safety fears

 – Buckhurst Hill Community Primary School, EssexThe start of term has been delayed until September 11 for all pupils so alternative teaching arrangements can be organised.

-– The Coopers’ Company and Coborn School, EssexNo students will be on site on Monday or Tuesday, BBC News reported.
+– The Coopers’ Company and Coborn School, EssexNo students were on site on Monday or Tuesday, BBC News reported.

 – The Gilberd School, Colchester, EssexPlans to reopen on September 11 for Years 8–11 and on Tuesday September 12 for Year 7.
 The school hopes temporary classrooms will be added while work is carried out on its roof.